apache/airflow/TESTING.rst

 2) You can run ```breeze shell`` or ``breeze start-airflow`` commands with adding the following flags - ``--mount-sources remove`` and ``--use-packages-from-dist``.
-The first one removes the ``airflow`` source tree from the container when starting it, the second one installs ``airflow`` and ``provider`` packages from the ``dist`` folder when entering breeze.
+The first one removes the ``airflow`` source tree from the container when starting it, the second one installs ``airflow`` and ``providers`` packages from the ``dist`` folder when entering breeze.

 Testing pre-release packages
 ----------------------------

-There are two ways how you can get airflow packages in ``dist`` folder - by building them from sources or downloading them from PyPI.
+There are two ways how you can get Airflow packages in ``dist`` folder - by building them from sources or downloading them from PyPI.

 .. note ::